 Q: What is so dangerous about mold?

-A: Mold is mainly dangerous to your health as it may cause light allergic reactions to serious illness.
-It is more dangerous to infants, children, elderly people, pregnant women, and people with respiratory diseases, a weakened immune system, and those who suffer from allergies.
+A: Mold is mainly dangerous to your health as it may cause allergic reactions and serious illness.
+It is more dangerous to infants, children, elderly, pregnant women, and people with respiratory diseases, a weakened immune system, and those who suffer from allergies.
 The common reactions to mold are nasal stuffiness, eye irritation, shortness of breath, wheezing, and in rare cases, mold infections.

 Q: Will cleaning moldy areas stop the growth?

-A: Cleaning is an important step when attempting to eliminate mold but it is not enough and will not stop mold growth.
+A: Cleaning is a crucial step when attempting to eliminate mold, but it is not enough and will not stop mold growth.
 To stop mold you must remove the moisture source that promotes the growth.
-It is most recommended to keep the affected area dry and moisture free.
+It is most recommended to keep the affected area dry and moisture-free.

 Q: How can I tell if I have mold?

-A: Active mold growth is slimy or fuzzy and is usually green, black, orange or purple.
+A: Active mold growth is slimy or fuzzy and is usually green, black, orange, or purple.
 Inactive mold is dry and powdery and is usually white.
-In early stages, mold may look like a web while in full bloom it looks bushy.
-Another indicator for mold presence is odor.
-Mold has a musty, earthy smell that can indicate its presence even if it cannot be seen.
+In its early stages, mold may look like a web; while in full bloom, it looks bushy.
+Another indicator of mold presence is an odor.
+Mold has a musty, earthy smell that can indicate its presence even if unseen.